fortrabbit/help/docs/install-laravel-6-pro.md

 ];
 ```

 If you want to use the Object Storage with your fortrabbit App and a local storage with your local development setup then replace the "default" value in `filesystems.php` as well.
 Set `FILESYSTEM_DRIVER` in your local `.env` file to the value `local` and the [environment variables](/env-vars) in the Dashboard to the value `s3`.
+Also see the [README](https://github.com/fortrabbit/laravel-object-storage) of the repo.

 ### Using Laravel Mix